rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 # Order of parameters (3)

-In the same way, place the most static parameters at the 1st place = those likely to be predefined by partial application
+In the same way, place the most static parameters first = those likely to be predefined by partial application

 Ex: "dependencies" that would be injected into an object in C♯